swolewizard/Karma_Bot/README.md

 **Role Removal**: Implement a command to remove a specific karma role from a user if necessary.

 **User Karma Lookup**: Allow users to check their own karma points or the karma points of other users using a command.

+++Assigning your IGN/Gamertag/PSN ID"": Use the command '.ign NAME' to add your in-game name to the karma points system embed message.